APLMOOC/APLMOOC/docs/course/ch3/part4.md

 ...
 ```

 They quickly halt the program using ``Action > Interrupt`` in RIDE, realising a never-ending series of computations have been specified, by calling the function within itself.
-Calling a function within itself itself is allowed in APL, and is regularly used to implement recursion!
+Calling a function within itself itself is allowed in APL, and is generally called **recursion** in programming.
 The special symbol `∇` can also be used in place of the function name.

 Trying to do this for the infinite sum, they set the right argument to be the accumulated sum, and the left argument to be the index.